Speed of light

 — Extract from the book "And He Was Hovering Over the Waters: Towards a New Vision of the Physical World ?"

-(*) I might perhaps have written: "due to a speed of light dependent on the spatial configuration."
+(*) I might perhaps have written: "due to its dependence on the spatial configuration."
 One must, for example, take into account the Shapiro effect.

 Philippe de Bellescize